Last updated 3 March 2021

-Many University support services are now working remotely, and are still available to support you with practical help, advice, or someone to talk to.
+Although many University support services continue to work remotely, they are still available to support you with practical help, advice, or someone to talk to.

 Support for staff who are self-isolating